 NeoGenesis Recovery will aid in the healing of any existing blemishes.
 NeoGenesis Recovery also speeds the treatment inflammation and irritation.
 Often after one application the redness can be reduced by half.
 I challenge you to take a picture of your face before and 20 minutes after treatment.
 You’ll be amazed!

-I often recommend Sleep On It Vegan Retinol become part of your Rosacea treatment regimen.
+I also recommend Sleep On It Vegan Retinol as part of your Rosacea treatment regimen.
 It contains ingredients that will feed your skin with nutrients it needs to stay healthy.
-From gentle vegan retinol, MSM (methylsulfonylmethane) to Niacinmide (vitamin B3) to thwart a Vitamin B3 deficiency that causes excessive dryness, skin lesions, and sensitivity to sunlight.
+From gentle vegan retinol, MSM (methylsulfonylmethane) to Niacinmide (vitamin B3) to thwart a Vitamin B3 deficiency that can cause excessive dryness, skin lesions, and sensitivity to sunlight.
 From hyaluronic acid to improve moisture retention to Beta-glucan a ‘protect and repair’ molecule as it increases natural self-protecting capabilities of the skin and also accelerates skin recovery.
-Because this product is encapsulated it will not irritate the skin like some retinols can.
+Because this product is encapsulated, it will not irritate the skin like some retinols can.

 Between learning what causes your flare-ups and taking action to avoid these things, to using high performance, quality products, you can successfully get Rosacea under control.

 Want to get support for your skincare journey?
 Join us at the Christine Byer Beauty Club.
 We offer a 14-Day FREE Preview with full access to everything in the Club.
 Ask Christine questions and have access to savings and the opportunity to win a FREE consultation.
 If you don’t find value in your membership, cancel within the 14 days at no charge.